Brazilian Cooperative Celebrates 1 Year of the Grupo Cafeína, Launching Coffees Produced Exclusively by Women and 4C Certified

 In March 2019, Cocatrel launched the Pearl and Violet coffees within the Montrês brand, completely produced by women.
-In 2020, in celebration of the first year of Grupo Cafeína, Cocatrel will launch two more coffees produced by them.
+In 2020, in celebration of the first year of Grupo Cafeína, Cocatrel launched two more coffees produced by them, Jasmine and Aurora.

 The Montrês brand of coffees are the first Cocatrel industrialized coffees to carry the 4C seal on their packaging, attesting to the seriousness of the cooperative in the production of beans.
 The 4C certification is today the largest certification for coffee in the world and establishes sustainability principles in the economic, social and environmental areas.
 4C also values and strengthens the presence of women in the field, reinforcing in its criteria equal opportunities for women, such as training and knowledge acquisition, as well as in its positioning against discrimination.

 In this international month of women, 4C celebrates together with Cocatrel the success of the Grupo Cafeína, and supports the actions that empower women worldwide.
 Cocatrel is the largest cooperative in the world in volume of 4C coffees, having almost all its six thousand members 4C certified.
 The cooperative has been participating in the 4C coffee certification system since November 2009.